nhugo1/IT-Labs/README.md

 **Activity 6: Email Trace & Missing Mail Investigation**
 Missing mail investigation using the **Message Trace** tool in the Exchange Admin Center.
 Demonstrates how to search for a specific message, interpret delivery statuses (Delivered, Failed, Filtered as spam, Quarantined), and read the full delivery event log — the primary diagnostic tool for email-related helpdesk tickets in any M365 environment.

+**Activity 7: Secure Score Review & Hardening**
+Security posture assessment and hardening using the **Microsoft Secure Score** dashboard in the Defender portal.
+Demonstrates how to interpret a tenant's score, prioritize recommendations by impact and effort, and implement security improvements — showing security-aware thinking beyond basic administration.

 ### Technical Skills Demonstrated:

 | Category | Competencies |